RenderKit/embree/doc/src/compilation.md

 We tested Embree with the latest GPGPU driver Devel Release from 20220809.
 The Intel(R) Graphics Compute Runtime for oneAPI Level Zero and OpenCL(TM) Driver from that release is too old for Embree to work properly.
-Thus if no never version of the GPGPU driver is available, you need to additionally install the latest compute runtime from here [22.43.24595](https://github.com/intel/compute-runtime/releases/tag/22.43.24595.30).
+Thus if no newer version of the GPGPU driver is available, you need to additionally install the latest compute runtime from here [22.43.24595](https://github.com/intel/compute-runtime/releases/tag/22.43.24595.30).